 - Allow time to relax before a massage.
-A steam bath, hot shower or sauna can help you relax.
-These will soften your muscles, making your massage more effective.
+A steam bath, hot shower, or sauna can help you relax.
+These will soften your muscles making your massage more effective.
 At OB Massage, we ask that you please be considerate of your massage therapist and do not come to your appointment right after a sweaty game of golf or rigorous workout unless you have showered. :)

 - Do not eat right before a massage.

 - Massage therapists usually have a tight schedule.
 Make sure to be on time.
-If you are getting a massage for the first time, arrive 10 minutes early because you need to fill out a form about your medical history.
+If you are getting a massage for the first time, arrive 10 minutes early as you need to fill out a form about your medical history.

 - Why did you come for massage therapy?
 What results do you expect?